The growing demand for self storage in Asia

 Usually, there are 4 major triggers to self storage demand.
-Perhaps the most obvious and significant factor driving the newfound demand for self-storage in Asia is the continuously shrinking living space that citizens in metropolitan cities such as Hong Kong and Singapore are experiencing.
+Perhaps the most obvious and significant factor driving the newfound demand for self storage in Asia is the continuously shrinking living space that citizens in metropolitan cities such as Hong Kong and Singapore are experiencing.
 Research done by Knight Frank showed that the average unit size in Singapore has fallen 31.6% over the past 10 years.
 As a result, personal users would be looking to extend their personal storage space without compromising on living space, with their research also showing the most common items stored being furniture, clothing, and books.
 Along with the rising population density, tense competition in the property market in these cities has also encouraged people to relocate to smaller homes voluntarily.
-The overwhelming response to this property crunch has been to turn to self-storage, as a way to preserve their personal items, without taking up space in their already diminished living areas.
+The overwhelming response to this property crunch has been to turn to self storage, as a way to preserve their personal items, without taking up space in their already diminished living areas.

 Growing consumerism and hobbyists

-On top of increased use by personal users, businesses have also shown an increased interest in self-storage.
+On top of increased use by personal users, businesses have also shown an increased interest in self storage.
 Businesses are now aware of their storage costs more than ever.
-Unlike the traditional warehousing, the self-storage model presents an increased diversity of options for both storage space size as well as pricing plans.
+Unlike traditional warehousing, the self storage model presents an increased diversity of options for both storage space size as well as pricing plans.
 This flexibility prevents businesses from potentially wasting space, being able to rent out the appropriate amount of space that works for them.
 This also allows businesses to efficiently scale their storage needs up to meet a busy season, or to scale down without being restrained to a commitment made in an extended tenancy contract.
 It might not be a bad idea to make your storage attractive to business customers.

 The move to digital

-The worldwide pandemic has affected all aspects of business around the world, and it’s no surprise that coronavirus has also contributed to the growing demand for self-storage for business users in Asia.
-As explained, many business owners have moved towards self-storage as a way to reduce costs and increase flexibility, giving the freedom to scale their operation easily.
-With most of the world having worked from home for most of 2020, this drove up the demand for self-storage in the short term, but as many companies decide to permanently shift towards a remote work model, the need for office rentals will significantly decrease, replaced by business owners opting for a self-storage rental.
-As a result, the market for self-storage is set to have a massive boom, and especially in metropolitan Asian cities, where office space can be extremely expensive to rent.
+The worldwide pandemic has affected all aspects of business around the world, and it’s no surprise that coronavirus has also contributed to the growing demand for self storage for business users in Asia.
+As explained, many business owners have moved towards self storage as a way to reduce costs and increase flexibility, giving them the freedom to scale their operations easily.
+With most of the world having worked from home for most of 2020, this drove up the demand for self storage in the short term, but as many companies decide to permanently shift towards a remote work model, the need for office rentals will significantly decrease, replaced by business owners opting for a self storage rental.
+As a result, the market for self storage is set to have a massive boom, and especially in metropolitan Asian cities, where office space can be extremely expensive to rent.

-Changing demographics and a shift in both personal and company behaviours are the most significant drivers of demand for self-storage in Asia, and the market is still growing.
-Many large sum investments have been made by both domestic and foreign competitors, and with many self-storage companies merging, the market is set to stabilise and reach its potential, with other countries hoping to establish themselves in the Asian market alongside Japan, Singapore and Hong Kong.
+Changing demographics and a shift in both personal and company behaviors are the most significant drivers of demand for self storage in Asia, and the market is still growing.
+Many large sum investments have been made by both domestic and foreign competitors, and with many self storage companies merging, the market is set to stabilise and reach its potential, with other countries hoping to establish themselves in the Asian market alongside Japan, Singapore and Hong Kong.